 Treatment of Water

-The following methods for treating water to make it safe for drinking and
+The following methods for treating water to make it safe for drinking and other purposes:

 - Boiling is by far the